 The Three Houses

 It contains a simple graphic of three houses, which are used to help individuals and families externalise and explore what is happening in their lives, particularly in relation to danger and harm, safety factors, and their hopes and dreams.
-The tool involves both drawing and words and is an effective tool to help young people express in drawings their worries, what makes them happy and what they would like from their placement.
+The tool involves both drawing and words and is an effective tool to help young people express their worries, what makes them happy and what they would like from their placement.

 The Safety House